aphp/edsnlp/docs/pipelines/ner/disorders/COPD.md

 # COPD

-The `eds.COPD` pipeline component extracts mentions of COPD (*Chronic obstructive pulmonary disease*).
+The `eds.copd` pipeline component extracts mentions of COPD (*Chronic obstructive pulmonary disease*).
 It will notably match:

 - Mentions of various diseases (see below)
 - Pulmonary hypertension